ToPeak Ninja 16+ Review

 Despite its small size, the Ninja 16+ held its ground in the ergonomics department.
 At just over two inches long and one inch wide, it was the smallest tool in our test, but the length was just enough to fit comfortably in the palm when tightening or loosening a bolt.
 When applying torque, there are a few places where the tools attached to the sides of the frame create pressure points on the hand, but for the most part, the smooth polymer is easy to grasp.
 The chain tool is also well designed ergonomically with a textured spinner that can be threaded in and out by hand and a 4mm hex head to apply torque when breaking a chain.
 The removable 4mm L-type hex wrench you use in conjunction with the chain tool isn't quite as long as we would like but allows you to apply the necessary torque to break a chain.

 ToPeak designed the Ninja 16+ with lightweight portability in mind, and they hit the nail on the head.
 At 93 grams it is the lightest model we tested, and a rider can easily slip it into a jersey or bib pocket to forget about it until it's needed.
-The tools fit well into the compact shape of its frame and don't create any awkward bulges like the Lezyne RAP-21 C02.
-We aren't exaggerating when we say that the Ninja 16+ is barely noticeable in a pocket or a pack.
+The tools fit well into the compact shape of its frame, and we aren't exaggerating when we say that the Ninja 16+ is barely noticeable in a pocket or a pack.

 Ease of Use